 - The Client is responsible for all recoverable expenditures associated with their project.
-The value of PCSP assistance with defraying eligible recoverable expenditures is NOT transferable between categories of support (i.e., accommodations, aircraft, field equipment, fuel, freight or miscellaneous expenses) or between projects.
+The value of PCSP assistance with defraying eligible recoverable expenditures is not transferable between categories of support (that is, accommodations, aircraft, field equipment, fuel, freight or miscellaneous expenses) or between projects.
 Any savings from unused PCSP assistance reverts to the PCSP.

 - Non-federal Clients must sign a waiver that states that the federal government is not responsible for any actions, proceedings, claims, demands, losses, costs, damages and expenses that are in any way related to occupancy of contracted aircraft.

 - The PCSP requests that all publicity materials, presentations, public relations initiatives, media coverage and communications pertaining to, or following from, activities carried out through the PCSP recognize the role and logistics support of the PCSP.

 - Determining and obtaining all permits, licences and fees required under land claim agreements, by territorial and federal governments or other agencies, for the Project are the sole responsibility of the Client.

 - The Client is responsible for ensuring the health, safety and preparedness of his or her field party.